mstratman/relay-bypass/README.md

 ## Optocoupler Muting

 If you connect the 2 pads labeled J1 with a jumper or a switch, this will tell the IC to momentarily mute (35ms) the signal while switching.
 This can be useful if you have a circuit that pops when engaged.

+This needs to be enabled in the firmware.
+If you buy from me the firmware may disable this if you didn't get an optocoupler, unless you ask specifically for the behavior to be enabled.

 ## Multiple LEDs